Young–Simpson syndrome: History

 Ohdo syndrome, SBBYS variant was previously diagnosed through clinical examination.
 Symptoms such as mental retardation, facial dysmorphism, thyroid dysfunction, impaired intellectual development, etc. Additionally, tests such as diffusion tensor magnetic resonance imaging (MRI) and tractography of the brain were used to diagnose the disorder.

 Management

 There are currently no known treatments for Ohdo syndrome, SBBYS variant.
 Management of the syndrome includes regular follow-up based on current complications of the patient and requires specific examinations (pediatric, cardiological, audiometric, orthopedic, neuropsychiatric, ophthalmological, and genetic).
 Additionally, occupational, physical, speech, feeding, and educational therapy must be conducted depending on the needs of the patient.

 Epidemiology

-Cases of SBBYS are not caused by the parents affected genes (unless you choose to marry a cousin) however, they are affected by their own mutation on the KAT6B gene.
+Cases of SBBYS are not caused by the parents affected genes however, they are affected by their own mutation on the KAT6B gene.
 If a doctor does suspect that a child or patient will suffer from SBBYS they are able to diagnose the individual through genetic testing.
-Unfortunately, SBBYS has no cure and is hard to treat because of how hard it is to diagnose.
+SBBYS has no cure and is hard to treat because of how hard it is to diagnose.
 SBBYS occurs in les than 1 in a million kids.